Post Elections – May 14th

 5. A sample ballot is online for you to view today.
 Sorry, you must be present to vote.
 There are no mail-in ballots or early voting.

-4. The Elections.
-Elections are held by ballot the Annual Post Meeting on the Second Tuesday of May, after the conduct of essential business and action(s) relating to changes in Post Constitution and Bylaws, if any.
+4. The Election Process.
+Elections are held by ballot the Annual Post Meeting on the Second Tuesday of May.
+Polls open at 5:30 p.m.
+Elections close at 7 p.m. and votes are counted.
+A Report of the Election Committee is made to the Post Commander after the conduct of essential business and action(s) relating to changes in Post Constitution and Bylaws, if any.

-2. Candidate profiles and photos are posted online
+2. Candidate profiles and photos are posted online.
+CLICK HERE TO VIEW

 5. Installation of Officers.
 The installation of officers can take place in June.
 The District Commander, District 12, or the District Vice Commander, will install new officers.